KNX created two different types of accounts:

 Both types of accounts will then be linked (via mail invitation) like shown in this picture:

 An ‘organization’ may be one or multiple from the following types:

 Make sure that the contact details of an ‘organization account’ are always business-related.

-It should have the international VAT number of your organization (VAT for cross border transactions within the EU) as we are a Belgian Association.
-Purchases between members of the European
+Make sure you insert the international VAT number of your organization if you have one (VAT for cross-border transactions within the EU) as we are a Belgian Association.
+Consequently, purchases between members of the European Union are tax-free.

 4 Steps to create both account types:

 1. Create a ‘personal account’ based on personal contact details on my.knx.org i.e. Oscar Mouse.